 Nebraska is a right-to-work” state, which means employees cannot be required to join, leave, or pay dues to a labor union as a condition of employment or be terminated due to affiliation with certain labor organizations.

-Nebraska also employ the “at-will” employment doctrine, which allows either the employer or the employee to terminate the employment for any reason, at any time.
+Nebraska also employs the “at-will” employment doctrine, which allows either the employer or the employee to terminate the employment for any reason, at any time.
 However, termination due to discrimination based on the protected characteristics of FEPA or age is not permissible.
-Similarly, employers cannot terminate an employee at-will in violation of public policy.
+Similarly, employers cannot terminate an employee at will in violation of public policy.

 Final paycheck laws in Nebraska entitle private employees to receive their final wages on their next regularly scheduled payday or within two weeks from their last day at work, whichever comes first.
 The law applies regardless of whether the employee is terminated or resigns.